What Traditional Industries Can Do to Spice Up a Content Marketing Plan

 For example, here are the opening sentences to two blog posts.
 Which one would you rather read?

 - “Earthquake-resistant building materials are an essential part of any modern construction project."

 - “Robert Robertson almost lost his entire life savings because of one construction mistake: using the wrong building materials.”

-One of the reasons some industries can seem “boring” on the outside is because their complexity can make them seem inaccessible and uninteresting.
-So, especially for businesses who offer complex products and services to consumers or must sell highly technical or niche solutions to markets that may not specialize in them, content that explains these solutions in a relatable way can be a great option.
+For businesses that offer complex products and services to consumers or must sell highly technical or niche solutions to markets that may not specialize in them, content that explains these solutions in a relatable way can be a great option.